tkhartman/academic-kickstart/content/publication/who-said-what.md

 # Publication name and optional abbreviated version.
-publication = "*Political Behavior*" publication_short = "*PB*"
+publication = "*Political Behavior*" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Drawing on previous research concerning the role that source cues play in political information processing, we examine whether an ideological identity match between the source of a framed message and the respondent moderates framing effects.
-We test our hypotheses in two experiments concerning attitudes toward a proposed rally by the Ku Klux Klan.
-In Experiment 1 (N = 274), we test our hypothesis in a simple issue framing experiment.
-We find that framing effects occur for strong identifiers only when there is a match between the ideology of the speaker and respondent.
-In Experiment 2 (N = 259), we examine whether matched frames resonate equally well when individuals are simultaneously exposed to competing frames.
-The results from this experiment provide mixed support for our hypotheses.
-The results from our studies suggest that identity matching is an important factor to consider in future framing research."
+abstract = "Framing effects have been demonstrated in numerous experimental studies; yet, critics have been quick to point out that these designs fail include source information commonly featured in media reports.
+In two survey experiments, we find evidence of assimilated framing effects, such that an ideological match between message source and respondent facilitates framing, while a mismatch prevents these effects.
+This ideological matching effect occurs regardless of the actual content of the issue frame or the ideology of the respondent.
+In our studies, ideologues on either end of the political spectrum were just as quick to oppose a Ku Klux Klan rally due to public safety concerns as they were to support it to protect freedom of speech, so long as the issue was framed by a member of the favored ideological group."

-abstract_short = "Using two novel survey experiments, we examine whether an ideological identity match between the source of a framed message and the respondent moderates framing effects."
+abstract_short = "Using two survey experiments, we examine whether an ideological identity match between the source of a framed message and the respondent moderates framing effects."

 # Featured image thumbnail (optional)
 image_preview = ""